 List B contains the range of documents which may be accepted for an individual who has a temporary right to work in the UK.
 There is a requirement to carry out a repeat check before the individual’s current identification document expires for them to continue working.

-If an individual is working at the University on a Skilled Worker Visa (Tier 2 Visa previously), or a Temporary Worker Visa (T5), you must also ask them to provide you with a copy of their current passport for HR to keep on file in addition to their visa (see Step 3 below).
+If an individual is working at the University under a sponsored route such as a Skilled Worker Visa (Tier 2 Visa previously), or a Temporary Work Visa, you must also ask them to provide you with a copy of their current passport for HR to keep on file in addition to their visa (see Step 3 below).

 Step 2 - Check documents